aspcompiler/grpc-perf/README.md

 This is a mini benchmark for the user cases that I work with.
 It primary uses unitary-streaming call to retrieve a large a mount the data.

-The following is the results so far:
+The following is the results running on my MacBook Pro (15-inch, 2016) with 2.6 GHz 6-Core Intel Core i7 and 16 GB memory running macOS Ventura 13.4.

 | client \ server | cpp sync  | rust tonic | python     |
 | --------------- | --------- | ---------- | ---------- |